University of Aberdeen: King Charles' University (1641–61) and the merger of the two colleges (1860)

 The Free Church of Scotland founded Christ's College in Aberdeen in 1843 for the training of ministers.
 An extravagant Gothic building, with a commanding oriel window and tower, was erected for the college at the western end of Union Street in 1850.
 Linked to the college was a museum and library (containing 17,000 volumes).
-Following the church reunion of 1929, Christ's College became a Church of Scotland college and was also integrated into the University of Aberdeen; henceforth, the university has been composed of three colleges.
+Following the church reunion of 1929, Christ's College became a Church of Scotland college and was integrated into the University of Aberdeen.
 The college building is no longer used by either the church or the university, and the college is contained completely within the buildings of King's College, maintaining its own divinity library.
 The university hosted its first meeting of the British Science Association in 1859.
 Having no suitable meeting place to host the meeting, the town raised the money themselves by personal subscription and built the Music Hall.
 It was capable of holding about 2,500 people and so successful was the meeting that associate membership, necessary to gain access to the proceedings, had to be capped.
 Prominent among the local organisers were Professors James Clerk Maxwell (Natural Philosophy) and James Nicol (Geology) of Marischal College.
 Prince Albert, the Prince Consort, took on the role of president for the year.
 The young Maxwell himself, still only 28, spoke on three different subjects, one being a presentation of his newly discovered law of molecular velocities in a gas.
-The ‘Maxwell distribution law’, as it is now known, is the law of physics with the strongest Aberdeen connection.
-In addition, Sir Charles Lyell, president of the Geological Section of the British Academy, and a champion Charles Darwin's work, made one of the first announcements that Darwin had undertaken a body of work on evolution and was about to release his findings.
+The 'Maxwell distribution law', as it is now known, is the law of physics with the strongest Aberdeen connection.
+In addition, Sir Charles Lyell, president of the Geological Section of the British Academy, and a champion of Charles Darwin's work, made one of the first announcements that Darwin had undertaken a body of work on evolution and was about to release his findings.
 The organisers felt that they might be risking something in holding the meeting much further north than they had done before but in the event the Aberdeen meeting was the most well attended the BA had ever had.

 Further unsuccessful suggestions for union were brought about throughout the 18th and early 19th centuries.
 William Ogilvie, known as the Rebel Professor, proposed a paper on the union and reform of the two colleges in 1787, but the proposals were rejected by seven (known as the 'seven wise Masters') out of ten professors at King's.
 The evolving examination system and university research now required much higher academic standards from the students.
 The two colleges in Aberdeen merged on 15 September 1860 in accordance with the Universities (Scotland) Act 1858, which also created a new medical school at Marischal College.
 The 1858 Act of Parliament stated the "united University shall take rank among the Universities of Scotland as from the date of erection of King's College and University."
 The university is thus Scotland's third oldest and the United Kingdom's fifth oldest university.